dabliss/bliss_sd_behavior_2017/README.md

     Stop Point 9: Run scripts/perform_permutation_test_clifford_all_delays.py
                   1,000 times.

-                  Repeat this for each of the other sub_names in the cell immediately below STOP POINT 9 in the notebook.
+                  Repeat this for each of the other sub_nums in the cell immediately below STOP POINT 9 in the notebook.

                   Repeat this process for scripts/bootstrap_clifford_all.py.